 This curriculum was created to teach six different soft skills to students ages 14-21, with one of the curriculum sections being specifically dedicated to teaching communication skills.

-The communication unit is an 18-page PDF that you can use to plan your lessons and activities.
-It has an introduction and five lesson plans that include:
+The communication unit is an 18-page PDF that you can use to plan your communication lessons and activities.
+It features an introduction and five lesson plans that include:

 This communication unit has most everything you need to teach your students good communication skills.
-Unfortunately, however, it doesn’t come with an assessment to measure student knowledge.
+Unfortunately, however, it doesn’t come with a summative assessment to measure student knowledge.

-That means if you plan to give grades to your students, you’ll need to create your own quizzes, tests, and rubrics to go along with the lessons and activities.
+That means if you plan to give grades to your students, you’ll need to create your own quizzes, tests, and rubrics to go along with the communication skills lessons and activities.

 While this will take you some time, all of the actual lesson planning is already done for you!

-2. Communication Lesson Ideas from Teachers Pay Teachers
+2. Communication Lesson Plans from Teachers Pay Teachers

 Teachers Pay Teachers (TpT) is an online marketplace with more than 3 million resources where teachers can share, sell, and buy lessons from each other.